-0.1 An overview of Ericsson's complex and entangled organizational structure 18 6.2 A Gantt chart from December 2012 showing our thesis project plan 21 6.3 The work breakdown structure created early on in the thesis project 22 8.1 Paper prototyping in the works 35 8.2 The Android app iAnnotate PDF 36 8.3 Evolution of the GUI from the early paper prototype to the implemented prototype app .
-38 8.4 Our work environment at Ericsson Academy's Mölndal office 39 8.5 Paper prototype showing a design of the document view 43 8.6 Zooming in on a page 44 8.7 The layers toolbox where freehand drawings are managed 45 8.8 Edvin's drawings are hidden 45 8.9 Deleting the user's own drawings 46 8.10 Deleting another user's drawings 46 8.11 Receiving content from another user 48 8.12 A comparison of line edgyness 49 The very first screen presented to the user is a login form 55 10.2 The overview screen that the user first meets after she has logged in 56 10.3 The document view when the user is circling some headings 57 10.4 A user about to insert a new custom page gets two choices 58 10.5 Writing notes associated with a single page 58 10.6 The layer toolbox 59 10.7 A zoomed out view of a few pages in the document 60 G.1 The survey which was sent to past course participants LV
+6.1 An overview of Ericsson's complex and entangled organizational structure 18 6.2 A Gantt chart from December 2012 showing our thesis project plan 21 6.3 The work breakdown structure created early on in the thesis project 22 8.1 Paper prototyping in the works 35 8.2 The Android app iAnnotate PDF (ver 1.1.4) which was the primary source of inspiration for the user interface 36 8.3 Evolution of the GUI from the early paper prototype to the implemented prototype app .
+38 8.4 Our work environment at Ericsson Academy's Mölndal office 39 8.5 Paper prototype showing a design of the document view 43 8.6 Zooming in on a page 44 8.7 The layers toolbox where freehand drawings are managed 45 8.8 Edvin's drawings are hidden 45 8.9 Deleting the user's own drawings 46 8.10 Deleting another user's drawings 46 8.11 Receiving content from another user 48 8.12 A comparison of line edgyness.
+The left shows a version before we fixed a bug relating to caching of touch events and the right shows the final prototype app.
+In both cases, the squiggle was drawn in roughly the same pace.
+50 10.1 The very first screen presented to the user is a login form.
+55 10.2 The overview screen that the user first meets after she has logged in.
+It shows available courses to the left and resources for the chosen course to the right.
+56 10.3 The document view when the user is circling some headings.
+57 10.4 A user about to insert a new custom page gets two choices 58 10.5 Writing notes associated with a single page.
+58 10.6 The layer toolbox 59 10.7 A zoomed out view of a few pages in the document 60 G.1 The survey which was sent to past course participants LV